 Set clear expectations for yourself.
 Once you’re settled in and you’re sure you’re being paid less than the other person for the same job, and you know you want to be paid more, let the decision makers know you are keen for more.
 It’s highly unlikely an employer gives you a higher salary because you say it’s the fair thing to do.
 Be ready to take on more work or to hit certain benchmarks to unlock higher pay.

-Remember pay difference are there for a reason.
-Employers are allowed to agree to pay different workers at different rates of pay for doing the same job, as long as they do are not breaching equality laws.
+Remember pay differences are there for a reason.
+Employers are allowed to agree to pay different workers at different rates of pay for doing the same job, as long as they are not breaching equality laws.

 If you are concerned about a difference in pay where you work, it is usually a good idea to raise this with management – informally at first, and then in writing.
 It is often easier to tackle this sort of topic collectively than on your own.
 You may well find there are others at work who is affected by this and speaking about this may resolve the situation leaving everyone in the workplace in a positive mindset and outcome.